Sight is the sense people fear losing the most, yet many of us don’t know how to look after our eyes.

 There are more details in the RNIB’s free eye health guide.

-From Monday 18 to Sunday 24 September, charities, organisations and health professionals working in the sight loss sector will join together to raise awareness of eye health and the importance of having regular eye tests.
+In National Eye Health Week, from Monday 24 to Sunday 30 September 2018, charities, organisations and health professionals working in the sight loss sector will join together to raise awareness of eye health and the importance of having regular eye tests.

 For more information, NHS Choices gives detailed advice on eye health ranging from eye safety to caring for a black eye.